huaweicloud/terraform-provider-huaweicloud/docs/resources/dis_stream.md

 - - -

+* `region` - (Optional) The region in which to obtain the DIS stream resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new DIS Stream resource.

 * `auto_scale_max_partition_count` -
   (Optional)
   Maximum number of partition for automatic scaling.
 Changing this parameter will create a new resource.